primeDevansh/primeDevansh/README.md

   <b><i>"Shoot for the stars, and may the hoops be ever in your favor!"</i></b>
 </p>

 Hey there!
 I'm Devansh, a passionate basketball enthusiast and a tech-freak.
-I'm a **research-driven developer** who loves exploring AI models, ML algorithms, systems and pushing, the limits of what's possible.
-My strong interest in the field of Mathematics often finds me integrating technology with the fascinating world of Finance.
-Apart from my tech interests, I also keep up with global events and how technology affects the world.
+I'm a **research-driven developer** who loves exploring AI models, ML algorithms, systems and pushing the limits of what's possible.
+My strong interest in the field of Mathematics has recently found me integrating technology with the fascinating world of Finance.
+Apart from my tech interests, I also keep up with global events and how technology can help to foster a better world.

 ---